• Skip to primary navigation

 If you leave Florida while you’re out on bail for a felony charge, or if you leave upon learning that a warrant has been issued for your arrest, you’re a fugitive.
 If you’re arrested, you will probably be extradited.
 Florida usually tries to extradite fugitives who are charged with felonies.

-An alleged fugitive has a right to fight the extradition process, but when a fugitive is returned to Florida, he or she will face both the original charge along with penalties for fleeing the state to avoid arrest.
+An alleged fugitive has a right to fight the extradition process, but when a fugitive is returned to Florida, he or she will face both the original charge and penalties for fleeing the state to avoid arrest.

 HOW DO TAMPA DEFENSE LAWYERS HELP?